 Seeing such familiar landscapes burning was a truly shocking sight: we felt so impotent in the face of the ferocious flames and the high winds, seeing smoke billow across the landscape and villages, seeing the ash fall, inhaling the acrid smell of burning, seeing people being evacuated from their homes… it was surreal and nightmarish.
 But seeing all the farmers out there, working together to protect their livelihoods and those of their neighbours, was also heartwarming and very emotional.

 We received messages of support from all over the world, for which we are extremely grateful, and many people have commented that they believe that we ultimately didn’t suffer any fire damage because we had tilled the land.
-We do have a cover crop during the winter months but we plough between the vines as the summer months approach.
+We do have a cover crop during the winter months but we plough as the summer months approach.
 Planning for wildfires is something that we have talked about in the past but we didn’t seriously believe would be necessary.
 Now we know that it is a very real threat and, as Elizabeth Gabay MW commented, there is a very real “fear that this is going to be something that will happen again”.

 This is happening in so many parts of Spain and our hearts go out to others who have not been as lucky as us and have lost vineyards and even their lives.

 A few people asked us if smoke taint could be a problem: we consulted with experts and were reassured that we wouldn’t be affected because the fires occurred relatively early in the vegetative cycle.
 The Australian Wine Research Institute (AWRI) has carried out pioneering research on this subject and the latest research can be found here.

 The lack of rain and high temperatures this year has been an ongoing concern as can be appreciated in these graphs from Meteoblue.com